Why Crop Insurance Is More Critical Than Ever for Rabi Crops Facing Climate Change

 The relationship between Rabi crops and climate change is becoming more complex with each passing season.
 What was once a predictable cycle is now fraught with uncertainty.
 In this new reality, crop insurance stands out as a critical tool for resilience.
 By protecting farmers from the financial fallout of climate-induced crop failures, crop insurance helps secure not only individual livelihoods but also the broader agricultural economy.
 Because when farmers are protected, the future of food security is protected too.

-Frequently Asked Questions About Rabi Crops and Insurance in India
+Frequently Asked Questions About Rabi Crops and Crop Insurance

-Q2.
-How does climate change affect Rabi crops in my region?
+Q1.
+How does climate change affect Rabi crops in India?

-A. Schemes like Pradhan Mantri Fasal Bima Yojana (PMFBY) offer seasonal coverage.
-Kshema provides customizable insurance options tailored to local risks and crop types.
+A. The Pradhan Mantri Fasal Bima Yojana (PMFBY) is a popular government scheme offering seasonal coverage.
+Kshema also provides customizable crop insurance plans tailored to local risks and crop types.

 Disclaimer: